Transient User and Developer Manual

 Function: transient-init-value obj

-This generic function sets the initial value of the object obj.
+This generic function sets the initial value of the object OBJ.

 This function is called for all suffix commands, but unless a concrete method is implemented this falls through to the default implementation, which is a noop.
 In other words this usually only does something for infix commands, but note that this is not implemented for the abstract class transient-infix, so if your class derives from that directly, then you must implement a method.